ACADEMIC SUPPORT PROGRAM AND STUDENT SUCCESS PROGRAM

 The USC is an IBM Authorized Service Centre with A+ certified technicians.

 The USC issues notebook computers to Acadia Advantage students and provides them with a brief training session at the time of pick up.
 More extensive workshops are available free of charge throughout the year for students who wish to have more advanced training.
-USC currently offers the Microsoft Office Specialist (MOS) program on campus to students, staff and faculty.
+USC currently offers the Microsoft Office Specialist (MOUS) program on campus to students, staff and faculty.
 The workshops are free but there is a charge for the optional certification tests.
-For more information on the training offered please check out our website http://training.acadiau.ca
+For more information on the training offered please check out the website http://training.acadiau.ca